n8n-io/n8n-docs/docs/integrations/creating-nodes/test/node-linter.md

 ## Usage

+The linter can be used in a community package and in the main repository.

 ### Linting

-The linter runs automatically after installing dependencies and before publishing the package to npm.
+In a **community package**, the linter runs automatically after installing dependencies and before publishing the package to npm.
+In the **main repository**, the linter runs automatically via GitHub Actions whenever you push to your PR.

-VSCode also runs the linter in the background as you work on your project.
+In both cases, VSCode lints in the background as you work on your project.
 Hover over a detected issue to see a full description of the linting and a link to further information.

 You can also run the linter manually:

 * Run `npm run lint` to lint and view detected issues in your console.
 * Run `npm run lintfix` to lint and automatically fix issues.
 The linter fixes violations of rules [marked as automatically fixable](https://github.com/ivov/eslint-plugin-n8n-nodes-base#ruleset).

+Both commands can be run in the root dir of your community package, or in `/packages/nodes-base/` in the main repository.

 ### Exceptions